GMA Kapuso Foundation

 GMA Kapuso Foundation Inc. (formerly Bisig Bayan Foundation and GMA Foundation) is a socio-civic organization organized by GMA Network Inc. to facilitate social programs and outreach to the public.

-Since it was founded in 1991, GMA Kapuso Foundation has been touching the lives of communities everywhere.
-Its projects help uplift the life of countless beneficiaries.

-Implemented singly or in partnership with other agencies, the foundation's thrusts are focused on helping and supporting impoverished families, needy children, calamity victims, prisoners and ex-prisoners, aspiring singers and songwriters, including dependents of GMA employees.
+Implemented singly or in partnership with other agencies, the foundation focuses on helping and supporting impoverished families and children, calamity victims, prisoners and ex-prisoners, and aspiring singers and songwriters, including dependents of GMA employees.